Naturalisation in Germany

-- Unrestricted right of residence at the time of being naturalised
+- you have an unrestricted right of residence at the time of being naturalised,

-- You have passed the naturalisation test (knowledge of the legal and social order, and living conditions in Germany)
+- you have passed the naturalisation test (knowledge of the legal and social system, as well as living conditions in Germany),

-- Your ordinary and legitimate place of residence has been in Germany for eight years (this period can be reduced to seven years with successful attendance at an integration course, and can also be reduced to six years in the case of special integration measures)
+- your habitual, lawful place of residence has been in Germany for eight years (this period can be reduced to seven years if you attend an integration course successfully, and can be reduced to as few as six years in the case of special integration measures),

-- You have independent means of securing a living (including for family members entitled to maintenance) without resorting to welfare payments and unemployment benefit II (Hartz IV)
+- you have independent means of securing a living (including for family members entitled to maintenance) without resorting to welfare payments and unemployment benefit II,

-- You are committed to the free democratic constitutional order of the Basic Law of the Federal Republic of Germany.
+- you are committed to the free democratic constitutional order of the Basic Law of the Federal Republic of Germany, and

 display as attention: Important information

 Children born in Germany have an automatic right to German nationality if their mother, their father or both parents are German.
-Children of foreign nationals take German nationality when born in Germany if, at the time of their birth, Germany has been the ordinary and legitimate place of residence of at least one parent for eight years and if that parent has unlimited right of residence.
-Children must decide between their 18th and 23rd birthdays if they wish to take German nationality or keep the nationality of their parents.
+Children of foreign nationals take German nationality if they are born in Germany if, at the time of their birth, Germany has been the habitual, lawful place of residence of at least one parent for eight years and that parent has unlimited right of residence.
+Children must decide when they are aged between 18 and 23 whether they wish to take German nationality or retain the nationality of their parents.